 Singapore 160201

-Mooncake hotline: (65) 6273 7352 / 6272 0087
+Tel: +65 6273 7352 / 6272 0087 | Website

 6. Carlton Hotel

-Carlton hotel has introduced three new snowskin mooncakes: lavender, wheatgrass & melon seed, and hazelnut & nata de coco ($47.08 for 8).
+Carlton Hotel has introduced three new snowskin mooncakes: lavender, wheatgrass & melon seed, and hazelnut & Nata de Coco ($47.08 for 8).
 Of these, lavender has got to stir the most curiosity!

 When I think of lavender, aromatherapy and air fresheners come to mind.
 Having this floral scent in a mooncake is definitely unusual!
 In this case, the aroma is subtle, infused perfectly with the white lotus paste.
 Any stronger, I’m not sure if it could remain as appetising.